 IITA’s remit in East Africa covers a vast region that expands from the East African Community, to the west and to the Horn of Africa in the north.
-We focus on eight countries, namely, Ethiopia, Eritrea, Kenya, Somalia, South Sudan, Sudan, Uganda, and Tanzania.
+We focus on seven countries, namely, Ethiopia, Kenya, Madagascar, South Sudan, Sudan, Uganda, and Tanzania.
 The major development challenges in the region include extreme poverty, as more than 70% of the population lives below the poverty line of US$1.25 a day, and chronic or cyclic food insecurity.
 Agriculture holds the potential to make positive differences in these areas as three-quarters of the population are engaged in agriculture in one way or another.

 Most of our R4D activities take place in Tanzania, Uganda, and Kenya, where our offices are located.
 In Tanzania, home of our regional hub, our activities focus on the sustainable intensification of mixed maize-legumes-livestock systems and on cassava and banana research.
 Uganda is at the forefront of our research on climate change in the coffee-banana systems and banana.
 We have an administration office in Kampala while our field offices, laboratories, and trials are at the National Crops Resources Research Institute (NACRRI), one of the research institutes of the NARO at Namulonge, approximately 27 km north of Kampala, where we conduct research on systems for the middle-altitude ecologies.